nodetool-ai/nodetool/README.md

 ## Implementing Nodes

-New nodes can be added by subclassing GenflowNode.
+New nodes can be added by subclassing BaseNode.

 Node properties are defined using class fields with type annotations.